 In order to make it concise, we’ll move the example into an example file and reference it explicitly in our root file.

-Click on + in the right panel and create a new folder musicboxAssets.
+Click on + in the right panel and create a new folder called musicboxAssets (see Figure 2.13).